 With about 15 minutes of hands-on time this easy baked ziti is perfect for busy nights.
 A layer of sour cream, pesto, and cheese is sandwiched in the middle of the ziti, making it extra good.
 If you do not have sour cream, substitute with cream cheese, cottage cheese, or ricotta cheese.

-1 pound pasta, such as ziti, penne, or rigatoni
+1 pound dry pasta like ziti, penne, or rigatoni

 1/4 cup basil pesto, see our homemade basil pesto recipe

 1 cup canned or jarred and drained artichoke hearts, chopped

 4 ounces mozzarella cheese, coarsely grated (about 1 cup)

 Heat oven to 350 degrees F. Butter a 3-quart baking dish or spray with non-stick cooking spray.

 Bring a large pot of salted water to the boil, add the pasta then follow package directions, but cook 1 to 2 minutes less than the package calls for.
 Reserve 1/4 cup of the pasta water then drain.

 While the pasta cooks, warm the marinara sauce in a saucepan over medium heat.